unknown-aiby/PINNs/README.md

 # PINNs
-Will look into various Heat Transfer problem through Physics-Informed Neural Networks approach.
+implementation of PINNs in various Heat Transfer problem .